This post may contain affiliate links. Please read my disclosure and privacy policy.

 To get started, preheat your oven to 350ºF and line a large baking sheet (or two) with parchment paper.
 Be sure to let your oven preheat for at least 15 to 20 minutes to ensure it reaches the proper temperature.

 In a large mixing bowl, combine the butter, coconut sugar, egg, and vanilla.
-Mix well, using a spatula or electric mixer.
+Mix well with a spatula or an electric mixer.
+My butter wasn’t quite soft enough to use a spatula this time, so I used an electric mixer in the photos.

 Step 2:

-Bake the cookies at 350ºF for 8 to 11 minutes, or until they have spread out and look lightly golden around the edges.
-They will be very soft when warm, so let them cool completely on the pan.
+Bake the cookies at 350ºF for 9 to 12 minutes, or until they have spread out and look lightly golden around the edges.
+They will be very soft when warm, so let them cool completely in the pan.

 Once they are firm enough to handle, you can transfer them to a wire rack to finish cooling while you bake the remaining cookie dough.